WILL SOCIAL SECURITY BENEFITS INCREASE?

 CAN MONTHLY SSDI BENEFITS INCREASE?

-If you are getting SSDI or SSI benefits, you may wonder if your monthly benefits from the SSA can increase.
+If you are getting SSDI or SSI benefits, then you may wonder if your monthly benefits from the SSA can increase.
 Once you are on SSDI benefits, you have stopped working due to your medical condition.
 Therefore, you can’t earn more money.
 Because you aren’t working and paying taxes, your benefits will stay at the amount you are currently being paid.
 Your benefits cannot increase.

 Why?
 Because your SSDI amount is based on your earnings.
 Whatever amount of money you receive is tied to the amount of money you made.
 If you had made more money and paid more taxes, then you would be getting a higher benefit.
 Once you are on SSDI benefits, your benefit amount can’t change.
 Unless you go back to work and earn more money.

 Each persons SSDI benefit is different because everyone makes different amounts of money.
 Your monthly SSDI amount is based upon your lifetime average earnings at work.
 There is no sliding scale based on the severity of your medical condition.
 You either have a severe medical condition that prevents you from working or you do not.
 There is no benefit payment in the middle.
-If you win SSDI benefits, the SSA will pay you monthly benefits based on your individual earning record.
+If you win SSDI benefits, then the SSA will pay you monthly benefits based on your individual earning record.
 As an example, the average SSDI benefit in 2022 was $1,363 a month.
 Watch the video below for information about an increase in monthly benefits.

 CAN MONTHLY SSI BENEFITS INCREASE?